 pumping tenders and 23 fire & rescue

 officers called out to recover the body

-- Mr. Clegg had rehearsed beforehand with them the questions he would put to two key prosecution witnesses, namely forensic scientist Lindsay Lennen (whose unsound DNA evidence he chivalrously helped her justify) and retired prison chaplain Peter Brotherton (with whom he contrived the defendant’s false confession).
+- Mr. Clegg had rehearsed beforehand with them the questions he would put to two key prosecution witnesses, namely forensic scientist Lindsay Lennen (whose unsound DNA evidence he chivalrously helped her justify) and prison officer masquerading as a chaplain Peter Brotherton (with whom he contrived the defendant’s false confession).
 Mr. Justice Field failed to stop Mr. Clegg from deceiving and manipulating the jury by his cross-examination methods.

 explaining how crowds